bmacGTPM/orgthemes/README.md

 You may want to remove `x` and `y` axis titles.
 If not used, use `x=NULL` and/or `y=NULL` above.
 Do not use `x=''` and/or `y=''`.
-If you do use those, they should be in Upper Lower.
+If you do use axes titles, they should be in Upper Lower.

 ## Grid plot